-America’s farmers can help address global warming with improved management techniques that promote carbon storage in their soils and reduce their contributions to carbon pollution from chemicals and manure lagoons.
+Farmers can help mitigate climate change with improved management techniques that promote carbon storage in their soils and reduce their contributions to carbon pollution from chemicals and manure lagoons.

-Adding carbon to our nation's soils can both mitigate and help us adapt to climate change, as well as benefit our wildlife, water supplies, and rural economies.
-Farms with healthy black soils are more profitable, more sustainable and have higher yields in floods and droughts—the kind of weather we can expect more of as our climate changes.
+Adding carbon to our nation's soils can also help us adapt to climate change, as well as benefit our wildlife, water supplies, and rural economies.
+Farms with healthy soils are more profitable, more sustainable and have higher yields in floods and droughts—the kind of weather we can expect more of as our climate changes.

 In the 2011 report, Future Friendly Farming, NWF offers techniques that farmers and ranchers can use to increase profits, reduce carbon pollution, and protect soil, water and wildlife habitat.
 NWF works with stakeholders to identify barriers to adoption of climate-friendly farming practices and implement solutions at multiple levels.
 Our current focus for promoting climate-friendly farming includes cover crops, carbon markets, and protecting permanent grasslands.